 Surface whiteners use special abrasives to help the product remove surface stains.
-Many surface whitener products come in the form of chewing gum, mouth rinses and toothpaste.
+Many surface whitener products are in the form of chewing gum, mouth rinses and toothpaste.

 Since the special abrasives in these products are usually only a finer version of what you find in regular toothpaste, it’s unlikely they’ll cause excessive tooth wear.
 But, the product’s effectiveness is limited to only surface stains and shouldn’t take the place of professional cleanings.

-Bleaching can alter the color of the tooth itself and is peroxide-based.
-Teeth bleaching and whitening is often a good solution for people who want whiter teeth, but also whose teeth are in a healthy condition.
-Individuals who have stained or discolored teeth because of age, smoking or from drinking beverages like red wine, coffee or tea also make great candidates for teeth whitening.
+Bleaching can alter the color of the tooth itself.
+Many tooth bleaching products are peroxide-based.
+Teeth bleaching and whitening is often a good solution for people who want whiter teeth, but also whose teeth are in good condition.
+Individuals who have stained or discolored teeth because of age, smoking or from drinking beverages like red wine, coffee or tea also make great candidates for tooth bleaching and whitening.

-Research shows tooth bleaching is an effective and generally safe way of improving one’s teeth aesthetics, if it’s performed according to the manufacturer’s directions and under a dentist’s supervision and on appropriate candidates.
+Research shows tooth bleaching is an effective and generally safe way of improving tooth aesthetics if it’s performed according to the manufacturer’s directions and under a dentist’s supervision and on appropriate candidates.